It's a Gmail thing that's going around

 Filtering an inbox with email tumbling

-If you use a Gmail account you'll probably be familiar with the filter options.
+If you use a Gmail account you'll have filter options.
 Email tumbling lets users set up filters to move emails around, auto-archive, forward, delete etc. So when Jane buys online Gmail will deliver her shopping emails into a file automatically, provided she sets a filter up based on her tumbled address.

-Should you keep tumbled emails on your list?
+Should you keep tumbled emails on your email marketing list?

 Email Tumbling isn't a disposable address.
 It isn't necessarily undeliverable, or a spam trap either.

 If you are not using a a proper opt-in process, look out.
-Tumblers could very easily be used to trigger squealers.
-For example if Jane uses [email protected] online, she can monitor who is using her email address to send stuff she didn't want to receive.
+Tumblers are used to filter and report spam.
+For example if Jane uses [email protected] she can monitor who is using her email address to send stuff she didn't want to receive.
 Then it's just a quick tap on the spam button to report you for sending her something she didn't ask for.

 Online fraudsters like email tumbling because it saves them time

-Email tumbling enables them to use multiple email addresses quickly, without having to set up different email accounts.
+Email tumbling lets people use multiple email addresses quickly, without having to set up different email accounts.
 It's a real time saver and if you are online all day trying to get accounts open with fraudulent addresses and stolen credit cards, time is a big issue.
 This opportunity for fraud is a real concern for online traders - how do you distinguish between Jane Doe+christmas and fraudster+stolencard?

 What should you do about Email Tumbling?